G:link: Stage 1

-In 2009, the Queensland Government committed $464 million to the Gold Coast Rapid Transit (GCRT) project, supplementing $365 million committed by the Federal Government and $120 million provided by Gold Coast City Council.
+In 2009, the Queensland Government committed $464 million to the Gold Coast Rapid Transit (GCRT) project, supplementing $365 million committed by the federal government and $120 million provided by Gold Coast City Council.

+The project was subject to protest campaigns from some local residents and politicians.
+Those who attempted to stop Stage 1 included then-Gold Coast mayor Ron Clarke, former mayor Lex Bell (who proposed the use of native title to stop the project), and a string of short-lived protest organisations.
+In March 2010, the "Stop Light Rail" website, operated by the Gold Coast Public Transport Alliance (GCPTA), briefly redirected the official light rail website, which the GCPTA alleged was undertaken as a "deliberate attempt by the three levels of government to stifle freedom of speech" and "destabilise our criticism".

-In June 2011, the GoldLinq consortium comprising Bombardier Transportation, Downer EDI, Keolis, McConnell Dowell and Plenary Group was awarded the contract to build and operate the Gold Coast light rail line for 18 years under a Public Private Partnership.
+In June 2011, the GoldlinQ consortium (composed of Bombardier Transportation, Downer EDI, Keolis, McConnell Dowell and Plenary Group) was awarded the contract to build and operate the Gold Coast light rail line for 18 years under a Public Private Partnership.